If you’re looking for a list of the best National Trust Devon walks to experience the great outdoors, you’re at the right place.

 Get your walking boots on for an exhilarating 3.4 miles (5.4 km) hike through ancient woodlands, mossy boulders, downs and moorland.
 Starting from the quaint Cadover Bridge, you follow part of the Dartmoor Way and onto incredible views from the Dewerstone.

 Shaugh Bridge is a good place to spot wildlife.
 Be on the lookout for the turquoise flash of a kingfisher.
-You’ll also find pied flycatchers and wood warblers, as well as stoats.
+You’ll also find pied flycatchers and wood warblers, and stoats.

 Enjoy Dartmoor National Park on a circuit walk from Cadover Bridge via the Dewerstone.